SeisSol/SeisSol/Documentation/scaling.rst

      \bar{\rho}\frac{\partial \bar{u}_i}{\partial t } -
       \frac{\partial \bar{\sigma}_{ij}}{\partial \bar{x}_j } &= \bar{f}_i\end{aligned}

+.. _Scaling Example:

 Example
 -------
-Set
+We change units with the scaling constants

 .. math:: L = 10^3, \quad u_c = 1, \quad \sigma_c = 10^6

-Then the spatial dimension of the mesh is [km], velocities are in [m/s], and stresses are in [MPa].
+In the rescaled equations, the spatial dimension of the mesh is [km], velocities are in [m/s], and stresses are in [MPa].
 Parameters and source terms are scaled with

 .. math::